Digital Economy Agreements (DEAs)

 Encourage cooperation in emerging areas such as digital identities, Artificial Intelligence (AI), FinTech and data innovation.
 This gives organisations the scope to trial use-cases and technologies across different countries.

-How can businesses benefit from the DEAs?
+How can businesses benefit from our DEAs?

 Agreements / Collaborations